Meet The Admit NY Team

 As the founder and president of Admit NY, Whitney uses her expertise to facilitate the school admissions process, ensuring that each child gains admission to their best fit private or public schools.
 Whitney offers her clients deep insight into the school landscape and the admissions cycle itself, and with this competitive advantage, her students have experienced success with acceptances.

-Having realized her passion and vocation were in schools and admissions, Taryn joined the Avenues school as the Admissions Data Manager.
+Having realized her passion and vocation were in schools and admissions, Taryn joined Avenues: The World School as the Admissions Data Manager.
 She was responsible for processing over 1,200 applications and establishing relationships with feeder schools.
 She ensured each family had an enjoyable and positive experience as they navigated the stressful journey of identifying a school that is the right match for their child.
 Taryn joins Admit NY with a keen eye and perspective of someone who has been through this process and survived!
 She believes families benefit from the small team approach we offer and the valuable knowledge we have accumulated over the past 15 years.

 After her children were born in 2016, Emily began consulting for JCC Brooklyn as their Child Development Specialist.
 She works with teachers and families to ensure children are on track to reach their developmental milestones.
 As a Brooklyn resident and a parent, Emily also counsels local families through the exmissions process from preschool to pre-kindergarten to kindergarten.